misurida/eg-elements/doc/EgCheckbox.md

 - **disabled**: {type: Boolean, default: false}: If true, the field aspect will change (grayed by default) and will be an no longer usable (no interaction will be possible and no events will be emitted).
 - **native**: {type: Boolean, default: false}: If true, the checkbox field will have the browser native style and behavior.
 - **type**: {type: String, default: null}: The default type is a square box, but other styles can be applied:
-    - *radio*: can be used to display radio buttons: round buttons with a dot inside indicating that the option is selected.
+    - **radio**: can be used to display radio buttons: round buttons with a dot inside indicating that the option is selected.
 A radio input cannot be deselected.
-    - *switch*: display a switch button, generally used to select an option or another.
+    - **switch**: display a switch button, generally used to select an option or another.
 Represented by a small slider with a dot inside.
 The dot's position is indicating which option selected.
 The switch field have custom attributes.

 ### Options

 - **options**: {type: Array, default() {return []}}: Array containing the options.
 If the array contain a string or number, it will be displayed as label.
-If it contains object, an attribute can be defined as label using *oLabel*.
+If it contains object, an attribute can be defined as label using "oLabel".
 - **elements**: {type: Object, default(){ return {} }}: Object containing the value of the option as value and the label as key.
 - **multiple**: {type: Boolean, default: false}: If true, the value is expected to an array.
-A list of options can be provided with the attributes *options* or *elements*.
+A list of options can be provided with the attributes "options" or "elements".
 The value will containing the options selected.
-- **oLabel**: {type: String, default: "name"}: If *options* are provided and contain objects, name of the attribute (of the array's objects) to use as option label.
+- **oLabel**: {type: String, default: "name"}: If "options" are provided and contain objects, name of the attribute (of the array's objects) to use as option label.

 ### State